G3CG3/CodingBat/README.md

 Each Java file includes:
 - The name of the exercise
-- The original problem description (as a comment)
 - A clean and correct solution using standard Java

 ---